Asylum hotel protests continue as Cooper sets out plan to clear appeals backlog

 After protests on Saturday across the UK which resulted in at least 15 arrests, demonstrations continued on Sunday.

-In Birmingham protesters peered in through the doors of the hotel and one was seen scaling a ladder to hang a flag on a lamp post by the Holiday Inn sign.
+In Castle Bromwich protesters peered in through the doors of the hotel and one was seen scaling a ladder to hang a flag on a lamp post by the Holiday Inn sign.

 At Canary Wharf, police officers stood at the entrance to the Britannia Hotel while security guards could also be seen standing behind full length barriers that blocked off the entrance way.